 - Send a check to Franklin Public Library, 421 12th Street, Franklin, PA 16323.

-- Make a one time donation by clicking here, or by clicking the Donate Now button on the right, and using a credit card.
+- Make a one time donation by clicking here, or by clicking the Donate Now button, and using a credit card.
 We work with an organization called JustGive.org to receive credit card payments.
 JustGive.org is a nonprofit whose mission is “to increase charitable giving by connecting people with the charities and causes they care most about.”
 They take care of securely processing a credit card payment for us, and we receive $0.97 of every $1.00 you donate.

 - Set up recurring, monthly donations through JustGive.org.